 Rose will always be the wine associated with the Provence wine region.
 However, if you don't try the reds produced in Bandol or the whites, cultivated by hand, from Bellet, you'd most definitely be missing out.

-For more information on regional wine and related topics, visit the links on the next page.
+For more information on regional wine and related topics, visit the links below.